 10. Selling Stuff You Don’t Need

-To bolster your furniture budget, you may want to sell pieces that no longer work for your space.
-If you have a lot to get rid of, you might host a yard sale.
+To bolster your furniture budget, consider selling pieces that no longer work for your space.
+If you have a lot to get rid of, you might host a garage sale.
 For just a few items, you can list them on a resale site like Craigslist, OfferUp, or Facebook Marketplace and see how much you can score.

 11. Doing a Furniture Image Search

-If you see a piece you love, but doesn’t fit your budget, you can download a photo of the item and then go to Google Images.
+If you see a piece you love but it doesn’t fit your budget, download a photo of the item and then go to Google Images.
 If you click on the “Search By Image” button (the camera icon) and upload the photo, you can search for similar items.
+You might find the item’s twin at a better price.

 12. Searching Craigslist

-Craigslist may be an oldie, but it’s still a goodie when it comes to finding affordable furniture.
+Craigslist may be an oldie, but it can still be a goodie when it comes to finding affordable furniture.
 You can head to the site (which hasn’t changed much over the years), click the furniture tab, and search the possibilities.

 13. Thinking Beyond Furniture Stores